-&lt;sup>69When I allow for cross-sectional heterogeneity in collateral constraints, I right-censor the firm's discount rate at $\theta_j = 1/R$ so that the slackness condition guaranteeing a non-negative Lagrange multiplier is satisfied.
-Each $\theta_j$ is computed as the asset-weighted average of discount factors across firms with an HQ in city j.
+43When I allow for cross-sectional heterogeneity in collateral constraints, I right-censor the firm's discount rate at $\theta_j = 1/R$ so that the slackness condition guaranteeing a non-negative Lagrange multiplier is satisfied.
+Each θ_j is computed as the asset-weighted average of discount factors across firms with an HQ in city j.